ewjay/fapiwiki/FAPI_Meeting_Notes_2021-11-17_Atlantic.rst

 ------------------------------------------------------------------------
 * https://bitbucket.org/openid/fapi/pull-requests/290

+Clarifies several scenarios where grant id is provided for create actions when it doesn’t make sense..

+AS will return invalid request.

+Merged

 Introduce notational conventions.
 Closes #438 (Stuart)
 ------------------------------------------------------------------------
 * https://bitbucket.org/openid/fapi/pull-requests/291

 As it is envisioned to go to IETF eventually, we will use IETF style.

+Stuart will make corrections.

 Introduce additional examples and remove reference to incremental auth, progress towards #441 (Stuart)
 --------------------------------------------------------------------------------------------------------
 * https://bitbucket.org/openid/fapi/pull-requests/292

+Since incremental auth draft expired, it should be removed as an example.

+Items will be directly transferred.

 Issues (Dave/Nat)